-With a patented slow-rotating masticating technology, Kuvings juicers efficiently cold-press ingredients and produce juices, smoothies and nut milks with maximum nutrients.
+With a patented slow-rotating masticating technology, Kuvings juicers efficiently cold-press ingredients and make juices, smoothies and nut milks with minimal pulp and maximal flavour and nutrients.

 Frequently Asked Questions